Young ladies lament activities of ‘One Chance’ in Abuja, narrate experiences

 “I survived the push by God’s grace and since then I’ve been so scared about boarding ‘along’ cabs in FCT.”

-Also, a victim, who pleaded to be anonymous told Edujandon.com that the drivers have employed a new technique of using women as passengers.
+Also, a victim, who pleaded to be anonymous revealed that the drivers have employed a new technique of using women as passengers.
 She disclose that some even disguise in NYSC uniforms to lure passengers into the vehicle pretending to be heading to a particular bus stop.

 Narrating her encounter, she said, “I entered a cab from Berger to Apo bridge.
 Before I entered, I saw two other girls at the back with iPhones and on NYSC uniforms.
 I felt it was a good cab and entered.
 Shortly after I entered, the girls started a conversation with the driver and the passenger in front which got me uncomfortable but I stayed calm.